YourBoyRory/PasswordGenerator/README.md

 ### Simple yet configurable script that generates random passwords

 -----------------
-Uses allowed words from a file and place random numbers or characters at the end.
+Uses allowed words from a file and places random numbers or characters at the end.
-By default the script will generate 5 Random passwords with 4 random numbers at the end
+By default, the script will generate 5 Random passwords with 4 random numbers at the end

 #### Example Output ####